somsromy/Files/Hacking.md

 Meet up: Monday

-edit campaignshoot
+- Edit campaignshoot
-edit productshoot
+- Edit productshoot
-Make poster with campaignshootphoto’s
+- Make poster with campaignshootphoto’s
-Make a advertisement with campaignshootphoto’s
+- Make a advertisement with campaignshootphoto’s
-Put productshootphoto’s on website (photoshop)
+- Put productshootphoto’s on website (photoshop)
-Gather all things we want to show in presentation
+- Gather all things we want to show in presentation
-Make presentation together
+- Make presentation together